northbright/Notes/hardware/hikvision/hikvision-nvr-5-motion-detection-event-settings.md

   * Save

 3. Check
-  * Playback > Select One Channel > Select the Date with Purple Flag(means Event Storage Plan) > Search
+  * Playback > Select One Channel > Select the Date with Purple Flag(means Event Storage Plan) > Query
   * Red Rectangles in the Timeline are Recorded Videos for Motion Detection

 --------